 For a number of reasons, different cars depreciate more than others―and before you buy, it's good to have an idea of where your car will stand in a few years.
-If you plan to hold onto your new car for decades, then its resale value probably is less important (who cares if it will be worth $2,000 in 15 years or only $1,500?).
+If you plan to hold onto your new car for decades, then its resale value is probably is less important.

-But if you expect to replace your wheels in three to five years, then you'll want to be able to get good money out of it when you sell.
+But if you expect to replace your wheels in just a few years, then you'll want to be able to get good money out of it when you sell.
 This is true even if you leased the car: If the residual value winds up being higher than the manufacturer predicted when you leased the vehicle, then you can actually make money by keeping or selling the car rather than returning it at the end of the term.

 What Affects the Value

 How your car performed historically on the used market is a helpful indicator of how it will do in the future.
 Kelley Blue Book and the National Automobile Dealers Association both calculate what your car is worth on the used car market right now.
 These sites also offer car reviews that usually comment on the model's typical performance on the used market.

 Certain cars are extremely popular, reliable, and relatively cheap to buy and fix―Hondas and Toyotas are good examples.
 They have a reputation for holding their value well, and they're easy to sell.
 Buying a car with popular options is also a good move to preserve its market worth; most drivers prefer automatic transmissions and air conditioning, for example.